The Dennis Miller Show: Post-cancellation events and reactions

 In a late January 1993 Rolling Stone interview, David Letterman—whose decision to leave NBC for CBS had just been announced weeks prior—was asked to offer an opinion on which comedian could take over his 12:30 a.m.
 NBC show once he departs within months.
 He mentioned Dana Carvey as a potentially suitable replacement, but pointed to Miller for the job due to enjoying his performances on The Dennis Miller Show that Letterman had apparently started watching just prior to its cancellation.
 The network eventually chose 30-year-old upstart performer Conan O'Brien.

+Miller returned to late night in 1994 with HBO's weekly Dennis Miller Live, which ran for nine seasons and won five Primetime Emmy Awards.

-In 1994, Leno fired Kushnick for, among other things, planting a story in the New York Post in 1991 that claimed NBC wanted Carson to retire so they could hire Leno and attract a younger audience and then lying to Leno that it was not she.
+In 1994, Leno fired Kushnick for, among other things, planting a story in the New York Post in 1991 that claimed NBC wanted Carson to retire so they could hire Leno and attract a younger audience and then lying to Leno that it was not she who planted the story.
 In 1995, after the Kushnick firing, Miller called Leno and they apologized to each other.
 Miller told a reporter, "I just got fed up in private and decided to call Jay earlier this week, because life is too short."
 Having re-established their friendship, Miller appeared on The Tonight Show on May 10, 1995, and Leno appeared on HBO's Dennis Miller Live on May 12, 1995.
 Miller appeared on Leno's show several times thereafter, even serving as one of several stand-in comedians delivering Michael Jackson jokes when Leno was under a court-ordered gag order during Jackson's 2005 trial.